battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 - Domains can contain many services; they may share services

 Use distributed systems to enable:
-- scaling (horizontal and verticle)
+- scaling (horizontal and vertical)
 - Elasticity (scale dynamically)
 - Availability
 - Reliability